STealthy-and-haSTy/SublimeScraps/README.md

    how a `sublime-build` file is used.
 This allows for things like custom variables in command lines and selecting the command to build at runtime instead of hard coding it.

+ * [session_cleaner](session_cleaner/README.md) is a Python script that cleans the recent worksapces section of the `Session.sublime_session` file so that projects that no longer exist don't show up in the project switch panel.